 The Retro-Line self-regulating heating cable system is supplied in a predetermined length with all necessary components for a complete job-ready system.
 Retro-Line is a safe and reliable solution to internally freeze protect many different fluid pipe applications.
 This includes but is not limited to: residential water supply from wells, lakes, rivers, building to building and sump pump discharge lines and pressurized or high-volume water drain pipes which may consist of either metal and non-metal piping material.
 For polyethylene pipe applications Retro-Line is supplied with a compression style fitting for easy connection to the pipe.
 Retro-Line can also be ordered with a threaded male adapter to allow simple interfacing of the pipe heater wire with other pipe types and sizes such as ABS, PVC, PEX, copper, galvanized and steel.

-The Retro-Line in-pipe heating cable system can be installed as a system for water line freeze protection or as a precautionary system to use only if pipe frost protection is needed for a freeze-up.
+The Retro-Line in-pipe heating cable system can be installed as a system for continuous water line freeze protection or as a precautionary system to use only if pipe frost protection is needed for a freeze-up.
 Even in applications where the pipes are intended to be dry for short or extended periods of time such as sump pump lines, the Retro-Line presents no danger of overheating or melting the pipe.
 This makes the Retro-Line an efficient pipe warmer, and suitable for all pipes, even plastic which does not always contain liquids.
 Retro-Line is a self-regulating pipe warmer that can be trusted to provide efficient and reliable freeze protection.